fnl/libfnl/README.rst

 Introduction
 ============

-**libfnl** provides an environment and tools for mining biological texts and by providing data management tools to facilitate this task.
+**libfnl** is an API and CLI for mining biological texts by providing data management tools to facilitate this task.
 The library is exclusively designed to work with Python 3000 (3.x).
+It is targeted to cooperate with the parallel txtfnnl_ UIMA text mininig library.

 The library contains the following packages:

 ``libfnl.gnamed``
-    providing a management and storage facility for gene/protein symbols, names, keywords and their literature references ``libfnl.medline``
+    providing management and storage facilities for gene/protein symbols, names, keywords and their references into literature ``libfnl.medline``
     providing a management and storage facility for MEDLINE and PubMed records ``libfnl.nlp``